cnabio/cnab-spec/100-CNAB.md

 Invocation images allow limited configuration, as defined in two places in the bundle definition:

-- A bundle definition may declare zero or more configurable parameters.
+- A bundle definition MAY declare zero or more configurable parameters.
 User-supplied parameters are injected into the invocation image.
 Parameters MAY be stored.
-- A bundle definition may declare zero or more credential requirements.
+- A bundle definition MAY declare zero or more credential requirements.
 This indicate which credentials MUST be passed into the invocation image in order for the invocation image to correctly authenticate to the services used by the bundle.
 Credentials are injected into the invocation image, but they MUST NOT be stored.

 Additionally, this document defines two auxiliary components of the CNAB system: claims and repositories.

 A _claim_ is a record of an installation of a bundle.
-When a bundle is installed into a host environment, it may be useful to track that bundle's history.
+When a bundle is installed into a host environment, it MAY be useful to track that bundle's history.
 The claims system is an optional part of the specification which describes a standard format for storing bundle history.

 Bundles are stored in _bundle repositories_.
 A bundle repository is a network-accessible service for uploading and distributing CNAB objects.

 ### Key Terms

 - Application: The functional unit composed by the components described in a bundle.
-This may be comprised of a mixture of containers, VMs, IaaS and PaaS definitions, and other services, as well as instructions for orchestrators and service frameworks.
+This MAY be comprised of a mixture of containers, VMs, IaaS and PaaS definitions, and other services, as well as instructions for orchestrators and service frameworks.
 - Bundle: the collection of CNAB data and metadata necessary for installing an application on the designated cloud services.
 - Bundle definition: The information about a bundle, its parameters, credentials, images, and usage
 - `bundle.json`: The unsigned JSON-encoded representation of a bundle definition.